-Tammi Musumeci is a Brazilian Jiu Jitsu black belt under Emyr Bussade who became one of the top grapplers of her weight division at the young age of 19.
-Tammi Musumeci turned a few heads her way after she won the Pan American Championship in 2014 during her first year as a black belt, beating two former world champions on her way to the top (Laurence Fouillat and Mackenzie Dern); but it was her gutsy performance at the IBJJF orld Jiu Jitsu Championship finals against Michelle Nicolini that earned Tammi her start status, when she refused to give up even with a clearly dislocated arm inflicted by an armbar.
-Tammi is also the sister of Mikey Musumeci, another highly accomplished Jiu Jitsu competitor.
+Tammi Musumeci is a Brazilian Jiu-Jitsu black belt under Emyr Bussade who became one of the top grapplers of her weight division at the young age of 19.
+Tammi Musumeci turned a few heads her way after she won the Pan American Championship in 2014 during her first year as a black belt, beating two former world champions on her way to the top (Laurence Fouillat and Mackenzie Dern); but it was her gutsy performance at the IBJJF World Jiu-Jitsu Championship finals against Michelle Nicolini that earned Tammi her star status when she refused to give up even with a clearly dislocated arm inflicted by an armbar.
+Tammi is also the sister of Mikey Musumeci, another highly accomplished grappling competitor.

 Tammi Musumeci Jiu Jitsu

 Full Name: Tammi Alana Musumeci

 - 1st Place IBJJF Pan Championship (2014 / 2017)

 - 1st Place IBJJF World Championship No-Gi (2013 / 2015 / 2016)